 Hartwick College is a wonderful choice for students pursuing a Teacher Education Subject Specific degree.
 Graduates from the Teacher Education Subject Specific program at Hartwick College earn 23.8% more than the typical graduate in this field.
 Students who enjoy a more slow-paced life will appreciate Hartwick College's location in the small town of Oneonta, New York.

-This school is a fantastic choice for political science & government students.
-Graduates go on to earn salaries that are higher than average.
 Each year, around 100.0% first-year students receive scholarships, with the typical award being $23,124.
+Considering that 7.0% of student loan borrowers are in default, Hartwick's default rate of 6.0% is really good.
 Get a better idea of what student life at Hartwick is really like by seeing a few campus videos.

 California Polytechnic State University - San Luis Obispo is among your best bets if you want to study Teacher Education Subject Specific.
 Subject specific ed majors from California Polytechnic State University - San Luis Obispo get a earnings boost of approximately 23.0% above the typical income of teacher education subject specific graduates.
 Located in San Luis Obispo, California, Cal Poly San Luis Obispo delivers a safe and sound, suburban experience for college students.

-The program with the most undergraduates signed up for at California Polytechnic State University - San Luis Obispo is business administration & management.
 For graduates who would like to carry on following their bachelor's degree, California Polytechnic State University - San Luis Obispo has grad programs available.
+About 55.0% of California Polytechnic State University - San Luis Obispo students are given some type of financial aid.
 Go on a virtual tour to learn more about Cal Poly San Luis Obispo.

 Bucknell University is a wonderful choice for students pursuing a Teacher Education Subject Specific degree.
 Graduates from the Teacher Education Subject Specific program at Bucknell University earn 20.8% more than the typical college graduate in this field.
 Lewisburg, Pennsylvania provides a whimsical small-town ambiance for young people to learn in.

 With 97.8% of the teachers working full time, students are sure to get plenty of face time with professors.
-Bucknell University has one of the top accounting programs in the United States.
+Freshmen are not required to live on-campus at Bucknell University.
 The scorecard can give you a great review of Bucknell University.

 Every student pursuing a degree in Teacher Education Subject Specific has to check out Pratt Institute - Main.
 Soon after graduating, Subject Specific Ed students generally earn an average of $38,433 in their early careers.
 Based in Brooklyn, New York, this school is right for young people who blossom in an urban setting.